The Other Side of the Law

 The Other Side of the Law is the debut studio album by American rap group Facemob.
 It was released on August 13, 1996, through Rap-A-Lot Records.
 The recording sessions took place at the Hippie House studios in Houston and at the Enterprise in Burbank.
 The album was produced by Scarface, Mike Dean, Uncle Eddie, Domo, and N.O.
 Joe.
 The album peaked at number 51 on the Billboard 200 and at number 6 on the Top R&B/Hip-Hop Albums in the United States.
-The song "Rivals" previously appeared on Original Gangstas: The Soundtrack.
+The song "Rivals" previously appeared on Original Gangstas: The Soundtrack, and the song "Tales from tha Hood" appeared on Tales From The Hood, where it was named "Face Mob."